jozcar/es6environments_setup/README.md

 Usefull links..
 http://www.programwitherik.com/understanding-the-babel-compiler-2016/

-//Setting up using only NPM
+//Setting up using only NPM, this set up is good, if your development environment is not using any type of module loader

 0. create your working directory, then inside your directory execute steps 1 to 3.
 1. npm init  [just select the defaults]